A vegetable is a vegetable, steamed, fried, blended, or juiced..right?

 In fact, that's why juicing became such a favored method for cleansing and detox.

-It's a fast way to consume a ton of natural, living nutrients.
+It's the fastest way to consume (over) 100% of your daily dose of natural, living nutrients.

 But you're here for weight loss.